 Nemo are deeply committed to making the world a better place and a team driven effort is used to tackle challenges from the simple (let's use solar!) to the complex (reformulating durable water repellents).

 We love Nemo's design philosophy - ‘We have vowed to only design and create things that provide a meaningfully better experience.
 And if they don't, we don't make them.'.

 Their products are high quality and designed to last, which means less landfill, and they're great advocates of fix it up, don't throw it out.
 Their Director of Engineering, a Harvard PhD, is leading an industry-wide effort to develop safer alternatives for flame retardants and durable water repellent coatings.
 Bang on.

-So which is the best tent brand for you?
+So which are the best tent brands for you?

 You won't go wrong sticking to these tent brands, but remember different models from them have different strengths and features.